-A Jointly Efficient and Nearly Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions
+A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions

 Abstract